South Carolina coaches to speak on jumps and throws .

 On the women's side, four Gamecocks scored at the SEC Outdoor Championships to continue Sergent's streak of having a thrower score at the meet every season since he has been at Carolina.
 Four throwers qualified for NCAA Regionals: senior Aimee Kodat, juniors Stacee Roberts and Katie Vuckovich, and freshman Breanna Redford.

-He fostered a young and talented team of throwers in 2015, helping to produce top-ten marks in the program's outdoor history in the shot put, hammer, discus and javelin.
+Sergent fostered a young and talented team of throwers in 2015, helping to produce top-ten marks in the program's outdoor history in the shot put, hammer, discus and javelin.
 Freshman Josh Awotunde was a dual threat in the shot put and discus, qualifying for NCAA regionals in both events.
-He set the sixth-best shot put mark (best since 2009) and fifth-best discus mark (best since 1999) in the Spring.
 Sophomore Clarence Gallop also qualified for the regional meet after posting the fifth-best hammer throw in school history (best since 1999).
-On the women's side, junior Olivia Hassler and freshmen Shelby Freedman and Amy Suttmeier threw for the program's top-five in the javelin.
-Freedman now sits second all-time, Hassler third and Suttmeier fifth, providing the team with a deep and developing pool of talent.
+On the women's side, junior Olivia Hassler and freshmen Shelby Freedman and Amy Suttmeier threw program top-five marks in the javelin.

 Sergent has also seen success in coaching his student-athletes on the international stage.
 In 2003, former Gamecock and NCAA champion Dawn Ellerbe reached the World Championships in Paris under Sergent's tutelage.
 He also worked with Ellerbe in 2002 to help her become the USATF national runner-up in both the weight and hammer throws.
 She finished the year ranked seventh in the world in the hammer, set the American record in the hammer, and finished ranked eighth nationally in the discus throw.